 - 20 Minute Chicken Stew

 Meatball Stew is a flavorful and filling meal that is perfect for chilly winter evenings.
-Make this simple beef stew recipe using basic ingredients that are easy to find at your local grocery store.
+Make this easy stove top beef stew recipe using basic ingredients that are easy to find at your local grocery store.

 Catie says